light-mode-image

 + )

-• appIdentifier: The id of your configured MATTR VII holder application.
+• applicationId: The id of your configured MATTR VII holder application.

-• The SDK requests an attestation token from your MATTR VII tenant.
+• HolderException.WalletAttestationFailedException: The SDK could not obtain an attestation token from the MATTR VII tenant.

-Update your error handling, logging, analytics, and support diagnostics to account for new wallet attestation error cases.
-An exhaustive list of new errors will be provided with the final migration guide.
+Update your error handling, logging, analytics, and support diagnostics to account for these new error cases.

 Update client_id configuration